My Next Chapter

 a Yahoo purple app icon shape with the iconic lowercase 'y!' logo in it, with a hand drawn arrow pointing to another app icon shaped yellow square with a question mark on it.

-Three years ago, I joined a scrappy Series A startup named Commonstock, embarking on a journey full of twists and turns that I never could have anticipated.
-We navigated the sudden run on SVB (our bank at the time), the dramatic end of the ZIRP era, and waves of tech layoffs reshaping the industry.
+Three years ago, I joined a scrappy Series A startup named Commonstock.
+The journey was full of twists and turns I never could have anticipated: we navigated the sudden run on SVB (our bank at the time), the dramatic end of the ZIRP era, and waves of tech layoffs reshaping the industry.

-But startup life has been calling me back, with the opportunity to build from the ground up, rapidly iterate, and directly impact users (and the business) at scale.
+But startup life has been calling me back.
+The opportunity to build from the ground up, rapidly iterate, and directly impact users (and the business) at scale is hard to resist.

 The Whatnot brand lockup, containing the Whatnot 'w' icon and the 'Whatnot' wordmark stylized in warm black on a whatnot yellow background.